-Transactional Analysis is a powerful model which can help people understand communication, why it sometimes goes so wrong, and how to make it better.
+Transactional analysis is a powerful model which can help people understand why communication sometimes goes so wrong, and how to make it better.

 A vicious man is sentenced to life in prison, leaving behind children and other family members to cope with the aftermath of his crime spree

 Exile was a two-edged sword for the South African musicians who left their homeland for the freedom of Europe and the United States.
 This is a selection of some of the finest albums to come out of the great South African jazz diaspora.

 In the early hours of the morning of 19 July 1965 a lovely young woman walked into the sea at Three Anchor Bay, Cape Town, and drowned.
 Her lifeless body was found by the police in about three feet of water at about 7.30 that morning.
 And so ended the life of one of South Africa's most promising...

 What is jazz, and how does it differ from other kinds of music?
 Read on to find out!

 This article will take a personal look back at the Soweto uprising against apartheid that began on 16 June 1976 and eventually led to Youth Day in South Africa.

 I love to cook – maybe because I love eating and maybe because I like to get the praise of others when they like what I cook.
 Whatever!
 I have been cooking for many years, mostly on Sundays, so I guess you could call me a Sunday chef!

 The story of a beloved minstrel song in Cape Town and the Confederate ship that inspired it